vishalmysore/merafridge/README.md

 - **Item Details**: Each item shows calories and macros when added
 - **AR Placement**: Place and visualize your fridge in real-world space using WebXR

-## 📦 Deployment to GitHub Pages
+## 📦 Fork and Deployment to GitHub Pages

 MeraFridge is configured with **GitHub Actions** for automated deployment.
+Clone the code and fork it in your local repo

 1. **Push to main**: Simply push your code to the `main` branch.
    ```bash